ivan-guerra/programmador.com/content/posts/keylogger.md

 buffer.
 Only printable characters as defined by `std::isprint`[^2] are recorded.
 The latter detail is limiting in that we won't be able to completely playback the victim's key history.
-That said, we can still analyze the output to find password, emails, usernames, etc.
+That said, we can still analyze the output to find passwords, emails, usernames, etc.

 ## Recording Modes